 - Have scalability to accommodate future increases in data volume.

 - Enhance data quality while meeting consumer demands dynamically.

 - Increase time to market and improve the potential for revenue recognition.

-Recently, Flash Global partnered with Nutanix (download and read full case study here), a leading provider of next generation data supply chain solutions.
-With its proprietary software, Nutanix was experiencing explosive growth, and in 2013, the company sought out a new collaborative partner to develop and implement global logistics infrastructure solutions.
+Recently, Flash Global partnered with Nutanix (download and read the full case study here), a leading provider of next-generation data supply chain solutions.
+With its proprietary software, Nutanix was experiencing explosive growth, and in 2013, the company sought out a new collaborative partnership to develop and implement global logistics infrastructure solutions.
 Flash Global met the needs for scaling Nutanix’s global logistics services and prepared them for continued growth across multiple countries.
 Nutanix chose Flash for its highly talented team, its extensive expertise in international trade compliance, including IOR/EOR capabilities, and its comprehensive, worldwide network.
 Moreover, Flash represented the best choice in a 3PL collaborative partner to provide the following:

 - Create a system for performance tracking of IOR/EOR partners.

 - Provide a global network of established forward stocking locations with both regional and in-country expertise.

 - Same day (2HR and 4HR) delivery of crucial materials and parts.

 Through this partnership, Flash developed four best practices that support exponential growth for companies along with the DSC.
 These four best-in-class practices include solution optimization, in-region presence, a proactive program, and best-in-class FCPA/EMCP.